"How to Winter Sow Seeds Outdoors"

 I took a leap of faith doing this, I kept the faith, and I was rewarded.
 I believe in this method, it works, it really truly works.
 Too much emphasis has been made on indoor sowing under lights.
 It takes up time, it takes up space, white flies take to the air, damp off kills your effort, your seedlings, your spirit.
 Did I forget to mention that there was NO EVIL DAMP-OFF?
 The freezing action killed whatever nasties that are in the soil that cause young innocent seedlings to perish so tragically and so sadly.
 And it is sad, you take a lot of time and care in your efforts, the seedlings are sometimes almost like our "plant" children.
 It really is depressing when a flat of seedlings doesn't make it.

 I encourage everyone to try this Winter Sowing method, if you want to hold back some seeds the first time you try it that's great.
 Save some seeds to sow indoors of a variety you have placed in a Winter Sown flat, compare the differences in the seedlings, and then the compare plants when they mature.
 Learn from what you observe.

-Make your life and garden easy, let it flourish with flowers, grasses, vines, bushes, trees, and vegetables, you thought you couldn't even consider trying before now.
+Make your life and garden easy, let it flourish with flowers, grasses, vines, bushes, and trees you thought you couldn't even consider trying before now.